Course Dates: July 5—23, 2021

 Technology

 Wholebeing Institute uses state-of-the-art, user-friendly Zoom technology that allows you to see the faculty via video, watch the slides during the presentation, and participate during live events through your computer or mobile device.
 Presentation materials and any necessary pre-work or homework will be emailed in advance.
-Weekly live sessions take place on Thursdays from 12:30–2:00 pm ET.
+Weekly live sessions take place weekly.
 Recordings will be posted following each session for students who are unable to join live or would like to review the material again.

 Schedule and Time Commitment

-Live webinars will meet on three Tuesdays, July 6, 13, and 20.
-Each live session runs 90 minutes, from 12:00–1:30 pm ET.
+Live webinars will meet 3 times, weekly on Tuesdays.
+Each live session runs 90 minutes.
 Every lesson will be recorded for viewing at your convenience if you are unable to join at that time.

 Each session will offer pre-work and homework assignments supporting the weekly themes.
 This work is not mandatory, but suggested.
 In addition, each week, as part of the live lessons, we will share quotes, phrases, writing prompts, and reading recommendations to deepen our work and inspire us to put pen to paper.
 We expect that the weekly time commitment, should you choose to do all the pre-work/homework and attend the lesson or listen to the recording, will be two to three hours.